jennyzhang7/minimax/README.md

 # minimax
-A tictactoe game with an ai opponent
+A tictactoe game with an ai opponent.
+Base starter code tutorial for tic-tac-toe grid was from https://reactjs.org/tutorial/tutorial.html and I added a computer AI player.
+Computer player implemented using minimax algorithm, which calculates its best possible move for each of its turns.

 ## installation